A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Mechanisms in Embedded Systems

 \subsubsection{Hot Carrier Injection (HCI)}

-As a lateral electric field between drain and source is applied to a transistor, carriers (electrons or holes) gain kinetic energy, becoming \emph{``hot``} when their energy is significantly larger than the one of the lattices at thermal equilibrium \cite{rwmc-swvs}.
-Due to their high energy, some carriers are able to surpass the potential barrier of the gate oxide, injecting themselves into the dielectric or causing damage to the interface.
-This has similar symptoms as BTI, namely: increase of the threshold voltage \(\Delta V_{th}\), decreased carrier mobility, and a reduction in the transconductance in the transistor saturation region \cite{heid-hthk, feth-ncdo, emdh-ts}.
-The impact of HCI is directly proportional to the frequency at which the device is switched, as hot carriers are generated during the transistor's transitions.
-Unlike BTI, HCI presents no recovery phase when the stress is removed.
+As a lateral electric field between drain and source is applied to a transistor, carriers (electrons or holes) gain kinetic energy, becoming \emph{``hot``} when their energy is significantly larger than the one of the lattice at thermal equilibrium \cite{rwmc-swvs}.
+Due to their high energy, some carriers are able to surpass the potential barrier of the gate oxide, diffusing into the dielectric or causing damage to the interface.
+This has similar symptoms as BTI, namely an increase of threshold voltage \(\Delta V_{th}\), a decrease of carrier mobility, and a reduction of transconductance in the transistor saturation region \cite{heid-hthk, feth-ncdo, emdh-ts}, but unlike BTI, HCI presents no recovery phase when the stress is removed.
+The impact of HCI is directly proportional to the frequency at which the device is switched, as hot carriers are generated during the transistor transitions.
+HCI also depends on the device temperature, therefore its effects are exacerbated by the self heating process of thermally-complex technologies, such as FinFETs \cite{chcd-clcc-21}, for both p-MOS and n-MOS types \cite{ahcd-khsr-20, chcd-clcc-21}.
+This situation is expected to worsen as 3D structures are built taller and narrower \cite{hcff-jlkk-16}, making it a clear challenge for technology scaling.